smartopm/open-platform/.gitlab/issue_templates/community.md

 <!-- This is to make sure nothing is forgotten -->
 <!-- TODO:  This list should further be moved to the handbook -->

+- [ ] Create community with provided community name in the db.
 - [ ] Updated cloudflare with new domain @nicolas128
 - [ ] Added the community to auth providers
 - [ ] Added google analytics to the community